The Handbook of Indiana Off-Road Vehicle Laws and Safe Operating Procedures for ATVs and Snowmobiles

 Check for damage that could cause an air leak.

-Off-road riding puts a strain on your ATV, so it's important to perform the scheduled maintenance recommended in your owner's manual.
+Off-road riding puts a strain on your ORV, so it's important to perform the scheduled maintenance recommended in your owner's manual.
 You can avoid a breakdown and possible injury.